devonfw-tutorials/katacoda-scenarios-dev/173_rework-devon4j-app-tutorial_devon4j-app/step1.md

 Once sampleapp is created switch to next tab of IDE.
 In IDE explorer you can see folder structure like devonfw-&gt; workspaces-&gt;main-&gt;sampleapp .

-sampleapp contains 3 modules i.e api, core and server.
+Sampleapp contains 3 modules i.e api, core and server.

 **api**: It contains API for sampleapp.The API contains the required artifacts to interact with your application via remote services.
 This can be REST service interfaces, transfer-objects with their interfaces and datatypes but also OpenAPI or gRPC contracts.